VorpalBlade/paketkoll/doc/src/konfigkoll/limitations.md

 ### Debian

 On Debian, `apt`/`dpkg` doesn't provide a lot of information about the files installed by a package.
-In fact it only provides the MD5 sum of regular files and the list of non-regular files (without info about what *type* of non-regular file they are).
+In fact, it only provides the MD5 sum of regular files and the list of non-regular files (without info about what *type* of non-regular file they are).
 This means that unlike Arch Linux:

 * We won't be able to tell if the mode/owner/group is wrong on a file.